ConfluxHQ/clueful-index/README.md

 ## 11 - online error messages

 * when an error occurs in online services, a useful error message is shown - including a unique error identifier (or trace ID) **+1**

+## 12 - senior tech leadership churn

+* several senior tech leaders have recently left the organiation and have not been replaced with credible 'clueful' people **-2**

 # Results